cheminfo-py/crystal_analysis_webservice/README.md

 ![Docker Image Build and Test CI](https://github.com/cheminfo-py/crystal_analysis_webservice/workflows/Docker%20Image%20Build%20CI/badge.svg)

 This is a webservice built using [FastAPI](https://github.com/tiangolo/fastapi).
 It exposes the great [Julia topology analysis code developed by Lionel Zoubritzky](https://github.com/coudertlab/CrystalNets.jl).

 We will add more tools, like zeo++ in due course.

+The service also uses file-based caching, using the `md5` hash of `fileContent` as key.

 ## Usage